AmalJoy14/Currency-Converter-Project/README.md

 ### How does it work?
-Step 1: Open the deployed link: https://amaljoy14.github.io/Currency-Converter-Project/ Step 2: Select the currency to convert from and to.
+Step 1: Open the deployed link: https://amaljoy14.github.io/Currency-Converter-Project/

+Step 2: Select the currency to convert from and to

-Step 3: Then add the amount to be converted.
+Step 3: Then add the amount to be converted

 Step 4: Click "Get Exchange Rate"

 ### Future Plans